Ankit1612230/meeting-intel/README.md

 ---
 * Made a User approval system so admin can approve and reject request
-* Added 2 unit tests
+* Performed 3 unit test and 1 integration test
+* Updatd the  llm model
 # 👨‍💻 Author

 **Ankit** Pokhariya